nikpalyi/match-time-converter-app/README.md

 3. Converting and formatting String with time content
 4. Validation
 5. Unit testing

-7. Logging - not completed
+Future plan:
+6. Logging - not completed, issue: could not package maven dependencies as log4fj into JAR, but should work with maven assembly
+7. Refactoring: OOP, SOLID, DI, Mockito

 ## Unit Testing